How Involved Should You Be With Your Child’s College Decision?

 Many high school students have little experience making plans because their lives are scheduled by adults.
 They need help from parents to avoid failure.

 Benjamin Franklin is alleged to have said the famous words: “If you fail to plan, you plan to fail.”
 This is true nowhere more than in colleges and universities: according to College Atlas, 56 percent of students who start at a four-year university will drop out.
 This statistic illustrates a monumental failure in educational planning on a nationwide scale.
-Your child will need your guidance so he or she can successfully plan and avoid becoming a statistic.
+Your child will need your guidance, so he or she can successfully plan and avoid becoming a statistic.

-Teach Your Child Short-term Planning Skills
+Teach Your Child Short-Term Planning Skills

 Parents must be involved in teaching their children the short-term planning skills that are necessary for all the tasks associated with finding the right university.

-Short-term planning is a skill.
-It’s includes things like making and following a daily, weekly, and monthly schedule.
-You should share the duties of this planning with your child, but make sure he or she is doing most of the work.
+Short-term planning includes things like making and following a daily, weekly, and monthly schedule.
+You should share the planning duties with your child, but make sure he or she is doing most of the work.

-Guide Your Child In Long-Term Planning For College
+Guide Your Child’s Long-Term College Planning

 Discuss your child’s ideal college experience with him or her.
-Now is the time to challenge your son or daughter where your see weaknesses or superficiality.
+Now is the time to challenge your son or daughter where you see weaknesses or superficiality.
 Ask them probing questions such as, “What precisely do you mean by this?”
 The eventual goal is to help your child create a list of metrics to rank universities by.

 Help Your Child Systematically Rank Universities